0xfke/MDAML/README.md

 ---

 By analyzing these scores and visualizations, we gain insight into the model's learning behavior and can make informed decisions for further improvements.

-## DEMO

-## File Types Supported

-    Executable files: .exe, .dll
-    Archive files: .zip, .tar

-## Contributing

-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-    Fork the repository.
-    Create a new branch (git checkout -b feature/YourFeature).
-    Make your changes and commit them (git commit -m 'Add some feature').
-    Push to the branch (git push origin feature/YourFeature).
-    Open a pull request.

-License

-This project is licensed under the MIT License.
-See the LICENSE file for details.